yunuskorkmaz/docs.tr-tr/docs/framework/wcf/samples/custom-demux.md

 Press <ENTER> to terminate client.
 ```

- Aşağıdaki çıkış hizmette görülen gerekir.
+ Aşağıdaki çıktı, hizmette görülen gerekir.

 ```
 The service is ready.